eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

 ### Stopping

-Use the stop.sh script to stop an instance as follows:
+Use the `./stop` script to stop an instance as follows:

 !!! example "Examples"
     Stop API for EOS mainnet:
     ```
-    ./stop.sh eos-api
+    ./stop eos-api
     ```
     Stop indexer for WAX mainnet:
     ```
-    ./stop.sh wax-indexer
+    ./stop wax-indexer
     ```

 !!! note
     You need to pass the name of the chain you previously created followed by indexer or api to indicate the instance you want to stop.
+Stopping the indexer performs a graceful controller shutdown (clean flush), never a hard kill.

+### Running without pm2 (systemd)

+pm2 is the default and recommended supervisor.
+Operators who prefer **not** to use pm2 can run Hyperion under **systemd** instead — pm2 users are unaffected.

+Install the unit templates from the repo's `systemd/` directory (see `systemd/README.md`), then either drive `systemctl` directly or run the same `./run` / `./stop` commands with the `HYP_NO_PM2` environment variable set, which routes them to systemd:

+!!! example "Examples"
+    ```
+    HYP_NO_PM2=1 ./run wax-indexer     # -> systemctl start hyperion-indexer@wax
+    HYP_NO_PM2=1 ./stop wax-api        # -> systemctl stop  hyperion-api@wax
+    ```

+!!! warning "Single-instance API without pm2"
+    Without pm2 the API runs as a **single instance** — pm2's cluster-mode multi-worker scaling is not reproduced and `api.pm2_scaling` becomes a no-op.
+If you need a multi-instance API, keep pm2 (the default) or front several `hyperion-api@<chain>` units with a reverse proxy.
+The indexer is unaffected — it manages its own workers and stops gracefully either way.

 !!! attention
     The stop script won't stop Hyperion Indexer immediately, it will first flush the queues.
 Be aware that this